-During the period ended 31 March 2020, Hartley Atkinson and Marree Atkinson's remuneration comprised a fixed cash component and an at-risk short-term incentive.
+During the financial year ended 31 March 2022, Hartley Atkinson, and Marree Atkinson's remuneration both comprised a fixed cash component and an at-risk short-term incentive.
 Neither executive director was issued any form of long-term incentive during the financial period.

-Further details on the actual remuneration received by the executive directors during the period ended 31 March 2020 can be found in the Statutory Disclosures Section of the latest Annual Report.
+Further details on the actual remuneration received by the executive directors during the financial year ended 31 March 2022 can be found in the Statutory Disclosures Section of the latest Annual Report.

 The executive directors' performance is reviewed by the Board annually.
-During the financial period ended 31 March 2020, performance reviews took place in accordance with that process.
+During the financial year ended 31 March 2022, performance reviews took place in accordance with that process.